IgorCATech/docs-site/docs/user-guide/cli-db2plugin.md

 ## Installing

-There are **two methods** that you can use to install the Zowe CLI Plug-in for IBM Db2 Database - install from Bintray or install from the Zowe package.
+There are **two methods** that you can use to install the Zowe CLI Plug-in for IBM Db2 Database - install from online registry or install from the Zowe package.

-### Installing from Bintray
+### Installing from online registry

-If you installed Zowe CLI from **Bintray**, complete the following steps:
+If you installed Zowe CLI from online registry, complete the following steps:

-1. Open a command line window and issue the following command:
+1. Set your npm registry if you did not already do so when you installed Zowe CLI.
+Issue the following command:

     ```
+    npm config set @brightside:registry https://api.bintray.com/npm/ca/brightside
+    ```

+2. Open a command line window and issue the following command:

+    ```
     zowe plugins install @brightside/db2
     ```

-2. After the command execution completes, issue the following command to validate that the installation completed successfully.
+3. After the command execution completes, issue the following command to validate that the installation completed successfully.

     ```
     zowe plugins validate db2
     ```

     Successful validation of the IBM Db2 plug-in returns the response: `Successfully validated`.

 ### Installing from package